pmndrs/directed/packages/publish/README.md

 # Directed

-Directed is a flexible, minimal scheduler written in TypeScript.
-It is powered by a directed acyclic graph (DAG) allowing for dependency-based scheduling.
+📅 A flexible, minimal scheduler written in TypeScript.
+Directed is powered by a directed acyclic graph (DAG) allowing for dependency-based scheduling.

 ```
 npm install directed